How to extract email metadata using Parseur

 These fields are formatted according to your Date and Time formatting preferences.
 Head over to your User Preferences to change them.

 Email address metadata

 - Sender: the email address that sent the email to Parseur.
-This will usually be the same address as the OriginalRecipient address, unless your mailbox receives emails from different aliases (or is a catch-all)
+This is usually be the same address as the OriginalRecipient address, unless your mailbox receives emails from different aliases (or is a catch-all)

 - To: the "To" field of the email.
 The "To" field can contain several email addresses.

 - CC: the "CC" field of the email.
 The "CC" field can contain several email addresses.

 - BCC: the "BCC" field of the email.
 The "BCC" field can contain several email addresses.